-At Budburst, plant observations take two forms: one-time or life-cycle.
-All plant reports provide important information on how plants respond to changes in climate and environment.
+At Budburst, all plant reports provide important information on how plants respond to changes in climate and environment.

-Example: You happen upon on an Eastern redbud while on vacation.
+For example, you may happen upon on an Eastern redbud while on vacation.
 You’ve never seen this tree before and you may never see it again.
 It is one tree on one day.
 Several branches have open flowers, but not all.
-You don't know when this individual tree started flowering, but you can say it is in “Early Flower.”
+You don't know when this individual tree started flowering, but you can say it is in “Early Flowering.”
 You also check for leafing (none yet) and, of course, you observe there’s no fruiting yet.
-Enter the date and data online: you’ve made a one-time report.
+Enter the date and data online: you’ve made a phenology observation.